Local Rules - Davidson County Courts of Record

 - 29.02 - Notice Of Intent To Use Audio/Visual Recording or Animation Is Required

-When a party intends to utilize an audio and/or visual recording or animation in a jury trial, counsel must provide written notice to all adverse counsel at least ten (10) days before a trial.
+When a party intends to utilize an audio and/or visual recording or animation in a jury trial, counsel file a notice to all adverse counsel at least ten (10) days before a trial.
 Adverse counsel shall be permitted to review the recording or animation in the form to be offered at trial and shall be allowed to copy the recording at his or her expense.
 Adverse counsel shall promptly advise the other attorney of each objection to the recording.
 The lawyers shall then attempt in good faith to resolve objections.
 If no resolution is reached, a motion in limine shall be filed and set sufficiently before trial so that the objections may be ruled on in time to allow any necessary editing.

 - 29.03 - Briefs in Non-Jury Civil Cases